yaypm/davis-server/docs/concepts.md

 ------------

 In Davis, a conversation is between a user and the Davis system, regardless of what system the user uses to converse.
-This means that a user can start talking no their Amazon echo, and carry on the conversation on Slack part way through the conversation.
+This means that a user can start talking to their Amazon echo, and carry on the conversation on Slack part way through the conversation.

 Exchange